tyrekosi/tyrekosi/README.md

-Professional gruvbox aficionado and private repo hoarder of insane magnitude
+Professional gruvbox aficionado and private repo hoarder of insane magnitudes